 These are some of the questions that will be addressed after conducting the usability study (if done correctly).
 The key to usability study is having specific tasks that you would like users to complete (the end goal), and seeing if and how they can achieve them.
 You can find users at sites like usertesting.com to conduct usability studies for your website.

 Your customer representatives are constantly on the phone with site visitors.
 That information, if segmented and studied, is what we call Voice of Customer, or VOC.
-The VOC is critical in giving you insights on what is and what is not working or website, where are the bottlenecks on the site, and how can you add “copy” or other elements to enhance this.
+The VOC is critical in giving you insights on what is and is not working on the website, where the bottlenecks are on the site, and how to add “copy” or other elements to enhance this.
 The VOC can also play a significant role in adding data to your market segmentation.
-Additionally, you can conduct customer interviews in person for further knowledge (and asking specific questions).
+Additionally, you can conduct customer interviews in person for further knowledge (and ask specific questions).

 Once you’ve collected marketing data, it is time to create personas.
 Personas will help you appeal the copy to specific individuals rather than a generic segment of people.
 If I’ve identified six segments, I can either create a persona for each or combine data for those that are close to each other, thus reducing the number of personas I create.

-Each persona will have a face, a name, a description, motivations, needs, wants, how they conduct themselves at each buying stage, trigger words, traits, etc. By having this information, I can tailor my copy to appeal to this specific persona and how to persuade him or her.
-I can add specific copy elements for all of the personas to ensure that I address my entire market.
+Each persona will have a face, a name, a description, motivations, needs, wants, how they conduct themselves at each buying stage, trigger words, traits, etc. Having this information, I can tailor my copy to appeal to this specific persona and how to persuade him or her.
+I can add specific copy elements for all the personas to ensure I address my entire market.

 Other tips to consider when writing for personas: